OCA/odoo-community.org/04_faq.md

 No. Odoo SA has provided generous support to help establish the association, and some of their people may be part of the association in the future as anybody else.

 ### What are the detailed rules of governance of OCA?
-OCA is governed by a board of directors elected by the charter members.
+OCA is governed by a board of directors elected by the delegate members.
 The board selects a President, Treasurer and Secretary as officers with particular areas of responsibility.

 Projects are operated by Project Steering Committees (PSC) which select a Chair or Board liaison who is designated as officer of the OCA after confirmation by the board.
 The board also designates some special purpose committees responsible for particular areas with a chair who is an officer.
 Typical committees and projects operate fairly autonomously and largely by consensus.
 However, as needed, the board can step in to address issues inconsistent with the goals and responsibilities of OCA.
-By virtue of their selection of the board and new charter members, the charter membership are the ultimate authority at OCA.
+By virtue of their selection of the board and new delegate members, the delegate membership are the ultimate authority at OCA.

 ## Projects and Modules Joining the Association